 When thinking about how to best accommodate employees with ASD, it’s important to note that ASD is a protected disability under the American with Disabilities Act (ADA).
 Legally, employers must provide reasonable accommodations for employees to perform essential functions.
 Additionally, following ADA best practices can improve for your company’s culture and the experience for all employees.

-• Make it accessible and stigma-free to request an accommodation
+Make it accessible and stigma-free to request an accommodation

 Even if you see an employee struggling, you cannot require them to ask for an accommodation.
 The best thing to do is raise awareness about the availability of accommodations, and continuously let your employees know how to make a request.
 Using software like AbsenceSoft that offers a self-service portal gives employees an easy way to make and track a request for an accommodation, especially if they are hesitant about calling or emailing someone directly.

-• Providing a clear, and fair interactive process
+Provide a clear and fair interactive process

 Because every individual with ASD is going to have different needs, it is important to have a thorough, supportive interactive process.
 The better the interactive process goes, the more likely it is that you will find an accommodation that will benefit the employee for the duration of their employment.